The Top Five Super Foods Your Toddler Needs Now

 Beans and Lentils

-One of the most affordable ways to supply your foodie-in-training with dietary fiber and protein!
+One of the most affordable ways to supply your little one with dietary fiber and protein!
 Beans and lentils are both mild and versatile so they blend well with just about any fruit or veggie.
 Softer varietals even work wells as finger foods.
 Serve beans with mashed sweet potato and cumin in a whole wheat wrap for an easy lunch or mix them with tomatoes and non-GMO corn for a yummy dip for chips.
 Lentils are a splendid addition to warm winter soups that need an extra kick of protein.

-One of my all-time favorite foods in all of its forms: meat, milk, water and oil.
+One of our all-time favorite foods in all of its forms: meat, milk, water and oil.
 Coconut oil raises “good cholesterol” and because of its high smoke point, it is the perfect oil for high-heat dishes like stir fries.
 Coconut meat, milk and water contain medium chain fatty acids, which are comparable to the fatty acids found in human breast milk.
 They can raise the immune system, enhance digestion and balance blood sugar.
 Coconut can be served raw, as milk or water and even shredded into flakes in healthy desserts.

 Rich in fiber, potassium and Vitamin C, sweet potatoes are a perfect food for all children.
 They are packed with beta-carotene – amazingly even more than carrots – which helps with eye sight.
 Their naturally sweet flavor and creamy texture offer picky eaters a mild but tasty food.
 Sweet potatoes are perfect baked as fries, pureed into a dip or mixed with coconut milk for a sweet soup.